Primary schools (3-11 yrs)

 Where there is not interest for such a post from within our schools, then we would look to appoint a Primary Lead from external sources; the Primary Lead would coordinate the sharing of Primary best practice, work closely with the Secondary Lead and also attend Board meetings to provide expertise at that level.

-- taking the role of Primary or Secondary Lead within the Trust
+- taking the role of Primary or Secondary Lead within the Trust unless the Board decides otherwise

 - leading and growing the Trust, working closely with the Trust Board and its committees as required